keithalewis/math/opm.md

 A _position_ $\xi\in\RR^I$ is the number of shares held in each instrument.
 The cost of acquiring the initial position is $\xi\cdot x$.
 The value of liquidating the final position is $\xi\cdot X(\omega)$ if $\omega\in\Omega$ occurred.
+The one-period model implicitly assumes the position is liquidated at the end of the period.

 _Arbitrage_ exists in a one-period model if there is a position $\xi\in\RR^I$ with $\xi\cdot x < 0$ and ${\xi\cdot X(\omega)\ge0}$ for all $\omega\in\Omega$: